A Machu Picchu Proposal

 Ms. Fish plays Rory, a “junior publicist” whose big dream is to become a partner in her firm.
 She works for the owner, a very angry and unpleasant task master who holds Rory’s ambition over her head to pile on the work.
 She and her goofy sister (she carries around a toaster) are joining her parents on vacation at the B&B where they first met to help them renew their vows.
 Rory has agreed to work while on vacation but continually misses deadline after deadline because she is so distracted by A) The handsome son of the Inn owner who is running the thing while his Dad is out of town, B) Her old boyfriend who dumped her and has shown up at the B&B with a beautiful new girlfriend, and C) Her scheme in which she gets Noah the B&B guy to pose as her new boyfriend to make old boyfriend jealous and save face.
 In return, she will use her expertise to rebrand the B&B to impress an important travel critic who can hopefully save the Inn with a good review.

-Despite a towel shortage, no WiFi, no televisions in the rooms, no pool, and no employees, the big push to wow the travel critic is for her sister to design a new logo.
+Despite a towel shortage, no WiFi, no televisions in the rooms, no pool, and no employees, the big push to wow the travel critic is to ignore all that and have her sister design a new logo.

 When next we see her, she is back at the B&B just in time for her parents’ celebration.
 She has seen the light, but we are cheated as the whole “Take this job and shove it, you crazy b***h” happens off-stage.